sarahnicoleboo/SwiftToAST/README.md

 # SwiftToAST

+Current limitations:

+Tokenizer:
-Current limitations: if the program ends in a reserved word, it must be followed by any whitespace.
+-if the program ends in a reserved word, it must be followed by any whitespace.

+Parser:
+-Only support single name attributes without an attribute argument clause.